matrix-org/matrix-spec-proposals/proposals/3827-space-explore.md

 }
 ```

-The response is also modified to include a `room_type` field, so that clients can show
+The response for both `POST /publicRooms` and `GET /publicRooms` is also modified to include a `room_type` field, so that clients can show
 the room type metadata.

 ```json